xBlade58/smart-meter-platform-page/specification/1_SystemOverview/overview.md

 ## Cloud

-The Cloud is the component which MUST be responsible for storing the SmartMeter data in a structurized way as specified in the section [2_DataModel](./../2_DataModel/overview.md).
+The Cloud is the component which MUST be responsible for storing the SmartMeter data in a well structured way as specified in the section [2_DataModel](./../2_DataModel/overview.md).
 The cloud MAY also consist of components capable of processing data.
 Offering ways to query data is also a topic of the cloud component and will be described in more detail in the section [4_CloudInterfaces](./../4_CloudInterfaces/overview.md).

 [More details](Cloud.md)